mxslk/DebugYourPain/content/docs/main_posts/practice/pillars_of_practice.md

 {{< /hint >}}

+In our experience, pain recovery can be split into seven capacities.
+If you are able to get to the seventh stage, you will have been able to resolve your pain — though it is not strictly necessary.
+Many people after just the first or second stages are able to resolve their pain.

+Our approach is built on three stages: Understanding, Processing, and Integrating.

+The 7 steps of this linear model fit neatly inside each pillar.
+Here's the model:

+#### Understanding
+1. Intellectual Understanding: This is propositional knowledge about the complexity of pain.
+You may be able to explain it intellectually, but there’s no felt shift in perspective.

+2. Internalization: You realize that "pain is not from damage" is not just some fact, but very concretely about *you* in *your body, right now*.

+#### Processing
+3. Settling the Nervous System: Coming to recognize internal peace, even when there may be remaining pain or sensation.

+4. Sensing the Fluid Component of Pain: Becoming more familiar and comfortable with the experience of pain.

+5. Unburdening: Finding residual obstacles to feeling pain.
+Noticing emotional responses and allowing them to be felt.

+#### Integrating
+6. Fluidity through Gentle Movement: Encouraging movement that feels easeful and nourishing.

+7. Expansive Physical Activity: Rebuilding confidence and joy in movement.

+What is the actual protocol?

 ## 0. Set up your environment

 This is about preparing a space for the work to happen.
 It includes both your internal environment (your mindset) as well as your physical environment (your workspace) and your habits.